Nikkinoodl/FVM-Demo/README.md

 From here, you can play around with the parameters at will and run new CFD solutions without the need to rebuild the grid each time.
 Extending the execution time will often result in a smoother solution, and sometimes will cause the CDF solution to "blow up"--that is, it can become numerically unstable and the CFD run will terminate prematurely.
-You can try re-running with different parameters in that case, although it often indicates that the grid you have built isn't working for the fluid characteristics you're working with.
+You can try re-running with different parameters in that case, although it often indicates that the grid doesn't work for these particular fluid characteristics.

 ![CDF-4](https://github.com/user-attachments/assets/d7581d38-887e-45b2-827b-9bbc8e5a2f0b)

-Clicking the U, V and P radio buttons will display different plots.
+Clicking the U, V and P radio buttons will display different plots without running the code.
 "U" shows the horizontal velocities, "V" shows the vertical velocities and "P" shows the pressures in the cavity.
-"Test" is reserved for debugging purposes or can be used for special plots if you need to modify the code.
+"Test" is reserved for debugging purposes and can be used for special plots if you need to modify the code.

 ![CFD-5](https://github.com/user-attachments/assets/fabee2f1-06b0-4274-8feb-5b79cd32a377)

 ## Saving the Plots

-You can save a plot directly to file by clicking [Save Plot]
+Save a plot directly to file by clicking [Save Plot]

 ![Save-Plot](https://github.com/user-attachments/assets/1ba6439a-d650-4314-871b-743e70cf95b1)